 - Limited range of motion is also another telltale sign of a torn rotator cuff as the muscles and tendons in the shoulder play a vital role in how you move your arm and shoulder.
 Lifting your arm over your head can prove to be difficult, and in this case, seeking medical attention may be necessary.

 Is Surgery Needed?

-Oftentimes, when someone hears of a tear they immediately think that surgery must be the only way to correct the damage done, however, our shoulder surgeons believe in trying conservative methods first before trying a surgical route.
-Anti-inflammatories may be prescribed as well as physical therapy and even cortisone injections and if that course of action proves unsuccessful, then our surgeons will discuss other options.
+Oftentimes, when someone hears of a tear, they immediately think that surgery must be the only way to correct the damage done.
+However, our shoulder surgeons believe in trying conservative methods first before deciding a surgical route.
+Anti-inflammatories may be prescribed as well as physical therapy and even cortisone injections, and if that course of action proves unsuccessful, then our surgeons will discuss other options.

 If a tear is severe, surgery may be suggested right away as conservative approaches would only provide temporary relief.
 Increased pain and weakness in the shoulder could also occur if the tear is not addressed properly.